-Priority will be given to development programs which involve collaboration with all relevant sectors of the community to promote the common good.
+How it guides our work: Priority is given to development programs which involve collaboration with all relevant sectors of the community to promote the common good.
 It will also involve coordination of resources, planning and action across agencies and organisations.
-Good development increases the sum of social capital.

-Reaching the poorest and most marginalised often requires greater effort in discovering where they are to be found.
-That might mean additional resources of time and money.
+How it guides our work: Reaching the poorest and most marginalised people often requires greater effort in discovering where they are to be found.
+This sometimes means additional resources of time and money.

 Stewardship of Creation